 Many feelings, especially the most intense ones, are difficult to put into words.
 Many people brush these feelings aside and turn to destructive activities like spending money on useless things, drinking, and other distractions.
 When people ignore what they feel, a substantial amount of their vitality is taken away.
 Learn how to channel this into your artwork.
 The more you paint, the more you express your inner feelings, and the more you accept each feeling.
-Listen to each of your feelings and tackle them one by one through intuitively painting.
-Use one colour or one representation at a time to develop a self-awareness and peace in ways that will surprise you.
+Listen to each of your feelings and tackle them one by one through intuitive painting.
+Use one colour or one representation at a time to develop self-awareness and peace in ways that will surprise you.

 Expressing one’s inner feelings is not an easy task for many people.
-Some people would rather write these feelings down or channel it through other media, such as poetry, music, or visual arts than say it out loud.
+Some people would rather write these feelings down or channel them through other media, such as poetry, music, or visual arts than say them out loud.
 This is what art is about: the portrayal of a person’s innermost thoughts and feelings.
 After all, according to Jean Norvy, "Art is an infusion of inner feelings and thoughts executed in an original style."

 As we know expressing oneself is crucial to living a happy and healthy lifestyle, and this is why Art is such a brilliant hobby to teach our kids.

 not only does this stimulate kids' creativity and make for great sensory activities for all kid's ages but teaches them to self-soothe and express emotions.